 While it is difficult to meet our loved ones at this time, there are ways in which we can stay connected while physically distancing:

 Reach out to people you know.
 We all need to lean on our social support network sometimes, now more than ever.
-Instigating a chat about how you are feeling can show that there are others willing to support you, and you can support them too.
+Starting a chat about how you are feeling can show that there are others willing to support you, and you can support them too.
 In fact, research has found that a good sense of a support network is linked to reduced feelings of loneliness.
 Reaching out to mental health professionals or support lines can also provide a supportive space to speak about your feelings.

 Planning activities.
 A recent study looked at the coping strategies used by older adults to manage loneliness (see references).
-They found that purposefully planning activities was reported as helpful, noting that it gives you something to look forward to.
-Planning activities can help bring a structure to your day, distract yourself from low mood, and create a sense of control.
+They found that purposefully planning activities was helpful, as it gives you something to look forward to.
+Planning activities can help bring a structure to your day, distract yourself if you’re feeling low, and help give you a sense of control.
 One activity could be a socially distanced walk with a friend, boosting the feeling of social connection.
 You can also plan activities that you find enjoyable alone, such as focusing on an art project or doing a home workout.

 Use technologies such as Zoom to have face-to-face check-ins with loved ones.
 However, bear in mind that social media has its flaws: scrolling through Facebook has been shown (pre-pandemic) to negatively impact your wellbeing, instigating comparisons with others.
-If you are finding using technologies difficult, a friend or professional may be able to help you, or direct you to further support.
+If you are finding using technologies difficult, a friend or professional may be able to help you or direct you to further support.
+In Hope College, we can offer support with technology and occasionally host IT drop-in sessions.
+Please contact us on 01753 690950 or email Mailbox.HopeCollege@berkshire.nhs.uk.

 Being kind to yourself